AdrianRojas2/Cloud9-setup/SetUpCloud9.md

 Advantages of Cloud9:

-* Anyone with access to the internet can access it at any time without
-* needing to install anything.
-This is extremely important as all of
-* you might have different types of computers.
+* Anyone with access to the internet can access it at any time without needing to install anything.
+This is extremely important as students might have different types of computers.

 * It is free (at least to the degree that we are using it)

-* It has a built in UNIX based terminal (this is a tool you need to
+* It has a built in UNIX based terminal, which is convenient
-* start getting comfortable with for your future classes and careers)

-* It has a variety of features built in for collaboration, sharing,
+* It has a variety of features built in for collaboration, sharing, and chat support
-* and chat support.
-I felt that this helps replicate the normal
-* classroom environment.

 It is important to note that when using Cloud9 , you are not actually running it on your own computer.
 You are actually connected to a